Signed in as:

 For Autophagy (Cellular Repair): The safest bet is zero calories.
 Even minimal intake, such as 5–10 calories, may temporarily pause the cellular "cleanup" process of autophagy.

 For Weight Loss & Ketosis: Many experts follow a "practical" rule of staying under 50 calories.
-This small amount is unlikely to significantly spike insulin or kick you out of a fat-burning state.
+This small amount is unlikely to significantly spike insulin or kick you out of a fat-burning state, which is crucial for effective weight loss.

 For Metabolic Health (Insulin Sensitivity): Some practitioners suggest staying under 30 calories, provided they come from pure fats like a splash of heavy cream or MCT oil, as fats cause the least insulin response.